 Raw feeding is one of those topics where everyone has a strong opinion and very few people change their mind.
 German Shepherd owners seem particularly drawn to it.
 The pitch is intuitive: dogs evolved from wolves, wolves eat raw meat, so raw meat must be the natural diet.

-The reality is messier than the pitch.
+The reality is a lot messier than the pitch.
 Veterinary organisations overwhelmingly advise against it.
 The safety concerns are documented and real.
 And the cost of feeding a 70-pound dog raw is substantial.

 This guide lays out both sides honestly: what proponents report, what the professional consensus says, the safety picture, and a handful of commercial options for owners who have weighed the trade-offs and decided to go ahead.
+For context on how raw fits alongside kibble, wet, and fresh food, our broader feeding hub covers all the options.
 Talk to your vet before making this switch.
 That is not a disclaimer for legal cover.
-It is genuine advice.
+I mean it.

 What Raw Feeding Actually Involves